 How to get rid of the phishing should be a top priority.
 We’ll tell you how to remove phishing yourself later in this article.

 But just so we’re clear: removing malware manually is not a straightforward task and we don’t recommend it under any circumstance.
 A hacked website can have multiple infections, backdoors, and hidden fake admins due to malicious files like favicon_bdfk34.ico and many more.
 Trying to find and remove them all by yourself is a surefire way to wreck your site completely.

 We strongly recommend you use a security plugin which removes phishing instantly from your website without further delay.

-How do I know my website has phishing?
+How do I know my WordPress website has phishing?

 If you haven’t come across instances of phishing campaigns yourself, and you’ve seen Google’s browsing warnings like this site has been marked as a phishing site, you may be wondering if your website has really been compromised.
 There is a sure-fire way to rule out the possibility:

 - Check Google Search Console > Security Issues for notices about deceptive content.